Skip to main content

 Dr Ben Smith

 As a writer and researcher I have a particular interest in interdisciplinary practice and a strong track record of working with natural and social scientists to develop projects exploring the role that creative writing can play in tackling major environmental and social issues.
-I am on the steering committee of the Royal Society's ‘UK Future Earth Early Career Network’, where I help to organise and lead a programme of events and activities, nurturing a new generation of interdisciplinary researchers.
+I have been a member of the steering committee of the Royal Society's ‘UK Future Earth Early Career Network’ and I was a contributing author on the first Global Tipping Points Report (2023).

 My debut novel Doggerland uses the lens of speculative fiction to engage with pressing contemporary issues such as renewable energy, ocean waste, climate change and the scale-effects of the Anthropocene.
 I use the setting of a North Sea windfarm and a flooded landmass to explore these issues, drawing on research in Environmental Humanities, Cultural Geography, Archaeology and Marine Science.
 It was published by 4th Estate in the UK, Atlas Contact in the Netherlands and Liebeskind in Germany, and was selected as a Guardian Book of the Year 2019.